 In fact, Zebra Medical Vision and Clalit Health Services presented a research project that allows the early identification of patients with cardiovascular disease using AI.
 Using existing computed tomography (CT) data, Zebra-Med’s AI algorithms allow Clalit find out patients who are at risk of cardiac events.

-In the future, radiologists’ visual assessments that are sometimes erroneous can transcend to efficient use of AI.
-For example, identification of left atrial enlargement from chest x-rays could eliminate other cardiac or pulmonary problems.
+In the future, radiologists’ visual assessments that are sometimes erroneous can transcend to the efficient use of AI.
+For example, the identification of left atrial enlargement from chest x-rays could eliminate other cardiac or pulmonary problems.

 Furthermore, it can help providers target appropriate treatments for patients.
 Subsequently, automated pulmonary artery flow quantification would save the interpreting physician time.